ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 This [workflow](/.github/workflows/run-unit-tests-reusable.yaml) runs the unit tests.
 No parameters are passed from the calling workflow (callee).
+The end-to-end unit tests use a PostgreSQL database in a Docker container as the default storage solution, which allows the execution of SQL statements during these tests.
+You can switch to in-memory storage by setting the **DB_IN_MEMORY_FOR_E2E_TESTS** environment variable to `true`.
+However, by using PostgreSQL, the tests can effectively perform instance details serialization and deserialization, providing a clearer understanding of the impacts and outcomes of these processes.

 The workflow:
 - Checks out code and sets up the cache